Terms and Conditions

-Disclaimer - CMYK Ltd. disclaims to the maximum extent permitted by law all representations, warranties (express or implied) regarding products, services, quantities, pricing, graphics, software, information, published on our web site, in our buying guides or in any other form or location.
+Disclaimer - CPO disclaims to the maximum extent permitted by law all representations, warranties (express or implied) regarding products, services, quantities, pricing, graphics, software, information, published on our web site, in our buying guides or in any other form or location.
 Data is constantly updated and therefore is not necessarily accurate, current or complete.
 Provision of the products, services, software, information is on an "as is" basis.
-In particular CMYK Ltd. disclaims without limitation, warranties of merchantability, fitness for purpose or non infringement.
+In particular CPO disclaims without limitation, warranties of merchantability, fitness for purpose or non infringement.

 Tax - Value added tax will be charged, if applicable, at the rate ruling on the date of supply whether or not included on the quote, order, invoice.